 But directional for some reason, even though what is on left/ right of screen is what left/right of truck, looking at the monitor image is a bit confusing.
 Not any different than looking at center review mirror or the door mirrors but Im not seeing as a mirror?
 Take some getting use to.
 IE: If I wanted to see the ladder in door mirror my first impulse would be to look at the right mirror-which is correct but if moving backwards & I start turning it would be to the left.
 If Margaret were standing behind camper-pointing to turn right toward ladder I would see it as her left hand I guess its the picture in my head what I should be seeing.
 Standing in the campers doorway looking out or taking a picture, ladder would be on my left.
 Odd 45 years later get to relearn backing up.

 Lastly, comment about placement.
 I placed high over door, where most mount.
-View to not back into something is perfect.
+View, to not back into something, is perfect.
 However If I had to do over I would look at mounting lower.
-Being so high, too see bumper edge, which is what I want to see in relation to what is directly in back of camper, it does limit how far back I can see.
+Being so high, to see bumper edge, which is what I want to see in relation to what is directly in back of camper, it does limit how far back I can see.
 If camera were lower I could still see bumper but have more rearward view.
-Campers door is centered so would be not easy unless camera were below door which would be too low to see bumper and accurate distance.
+Campers door is centered so would not be easy unless camera were below door, which would be too low to see bumper and accurate distance.
 Ideally I would think midway on door.
 Not happening now.

 Another round toit.
 Probably wont pursue but radio unit has a second unused video input.
 I could easily add a front camera to truck.
 Not so much for truck but when we carry the scooter on its rack that would be really nice.
 Rather involved making camera where it could live on truck or extended to scooter/rack lead edge.
 But a project if I get a wild hair or simple idea that someone else has come up with could be used.

 Except for a few roundtoits when motivated and time allows, done.